-53.2 If I submitted Exhibit 53 last year, how do I revise it this year?
+53.4 If I submitted Exhibit 53 last year, how do I revise it this year?

-If your agency submitted Exhibit 53 for the FY 2013 Budget, the revised FY 2014 Budget must be compliant with the specified format or it will be rejected.
-Agencies must note "changes in status" for each investment and provide descriptions for any changes in status.
+If your agency submitted Exhibit 53 for the FY 2014 Budget, the revised FY 2015 Budget must be compliant with the specified format or it will be rejected.
+The agency must note "change in status" for each investment, as compared to the final FY 2014 President's Budget.
+Changes must be identified and described in columns 9 and 10 of the Exhibit 53A.

-It is important that the agency updates its Exhibit 53 to reflect prior year (PY) for FY 2012, current year (CY) for FY 2013, and budget year (BY) for FY 2014.
-Exhibit 53A also requires MAX funding codes for all "Funding Sources" line items.
-Consistent with prior submissions, "Investment Descriptions" will be limited to 255 characters.
+It is important that the agency updates its Exhibit 53 to reflect prior year (PY) for FY 2013 Enacted/Likely Actual funding, current year (CY) for the FY 2014 Likely Enacted, and budget year (BY) with the agency's FY 2015 request.
+Note that the PY funding should be updated to reflect the 2013 Actuals for the final FY 2015 President's Budget.
+Exhibit 53A also requires OMB Budget Account codes for all "Funding Sources" line items.

-53.3 How is Exhibit 53 organized?
+53.5 How is Exhibit 53 organized?

-Exhibit 53 is composed of four parts:
+Exhibit 53 is composed of three sub-exhibits:

 - 1. Exhibit 53A, "Agency IT Investment Portfolio," which includes IT investment budget and architecture information; - 2.
-Exhibit 53B, "Agency IT Security Portfolio," which includes a summary of agency and bureau IT security information, including IT security costs; and - 3.
-Exhibit 53C, "Agency Cloud Computing Portfolio," which includes IT investment budget information by cloud computing deployment model and service model. - 4.
-Exhibit 53D, "Agency IT Reductions and Reinvestments" (see OMB M-12-13)
+Exhibit 53C, "Agency Cloud Computing Portfolio," which includes IT investment budget information by cloud computing deployment model and service model. - 3.
+Exhibit 53D, "Agency IT Priority Investment Proposals"